josephryan/Hernandez_Ryan_2021_Recoding/04-DATA_SIZE/README.md

 simulation of datasets with increasing levels of saturation

 ### chunkify_estimate.pl
-symbolic link for script that recodes simulated datasets using Dayhoff 6-state recoding and S&R 6-state recoding and generates shell scripts for maximum-likelihood analyses in RAxML
+symbolic link for script that recodes simulated datasets using Dayhoff 6-state recoding and generates shell scripts for maximum-likelihood analyses in RAxML